Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br />

-To understand consciousness, we have two theories and a math theorem that is the measure of the amount of information a configuration has as consciousness.
+To understand consciousness, we have a math theorem that is the measure of the amount of information a configuration has as consciousness.

 <br /><br />

-We don't know if consciousness is part of reality itself or if it emerges with the development of an organism and its metabolism as part of the brain.
+Consciousness is a patterning of self organization and systems combining and becoming more self aware and complex over time as an whole at different scales.

 <br /><br />